xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 let size tree = sizeAcc 0 tree
 ```

-This algorithm works for tree6, because it’s biased toward accepting trees that are skewed to the right.
-The recursive call that processes the right branch is a tail call, while the call that processes the left branch isn’t.
+This algorithm works for tree6, because it's biased toward accepting trees that are skewed to the right.
+The recursive call that processes the right branch is a tail call, while the call that processes the left branch isn't.
 This may be okay if you have prior knowledge of the shape of your trees.
 This algorithm still risks a stack overflow, however, and you may have to change techniques.
 One way to do this is to use a much more general and important technique known as *continuation passing*.

 ### Using Continuations to Avoid Stack Overflows

-A continuation is a function that receives the result of an expression after it’s been computed.
+A continuation is a function that receives the result of an expression after it's been computed.
 Listing 9-9 shows an example implementation of the previous algorithm that handles trees of arbitrary size.

 Listing 9-9.
 Making a function tail recursive via an explicit continuation